dennisXZX/web-developer-notes/Webpack.md

     chuckFilename: '[id].js',
     publicPath: ''
   },
+  // server your static files using an HTTP server
+  devServer: {
+    hot: true,
+    publicPath: '/public/',
+    historyApiFallback: true
+  },
   // Webpack would try to add these extensions to the file, so we can omit file extensions during import
   resolve: {
     extensions: ['.js', '.jsx']